 - Hunters must check-in and check-out of the hunting areas each day at Natural Resources.
 To promote safety and limit interaction between hunters, only a single hunter may occupy an area at a time.
 Regulations specific to the Jacks Valley training area, and hunting unit closures due to training exercises and other events, are updated periodically and posted here.

 For unescorted hunters, a hand-held bow meeting the state requirements is the only legal method of hunting turkey on the Air Force Academy.
 With a state-approved medical waiver, the use of a cross-bow is allowed.
 Rookie Sportsman hunters escorted by Colorado Parks and Wildlife staff may hunt with a hand-held bow or shotgun.

 Wildlife Roadkill Salvage List

-Numerous deer (and sometimes elk) are struck by vehicles each year and many of these animals are salvageable for human consumption.
+Numerous deer (and sometimes elk) are struck by vehicles each year, and many of these animals are salvageable for human consumption.
 Each August Natural Resources holds an in-person sign-up (one entry per household) at our office (Building 9030) to create a wildlife salvage list.
 A new list of up to 30 names is collected to keep the contact information up-to-date.
-10th Security Forces or the Natural Resources office contacts people on the list in priority order to pick-up any salvageable animals.
+10th Security Forces or the Natural Resources office calls people on the list in priority order to pick-up any salvageable animals.
 All animals must be retrieved promptly as they are not field dressed.
-Watch the Events and Services section of the Home page for announcement of the next August sign-up date.
+Watch the Events and Services section of the Home page for an announcement of the next August sign-up date.